Why most founders fail to build distinctive brands

 I’ve been thinking a lot about that idea, so I wanted to expand on it a bit.

 I mean you’d have to say the author has a point.
-There is a startling lack of aesthetic, tonal, or conceptual diversity among new brands.
+For new businesses aiming to build distinctive brands, there is a startling lack of aesthetic, tonal, or conceptual diversity among them.
 If you read the piece you’ll see it goes into great detail about the characteristics they share – and it may make for an uncomfortable experience as you find your own company’s personality reflected back at you.

 This lack of diversity is a key area of weakness for founder-led brands in comparison to their corporate counterparts.